-Authors: Stéphane Verguet, Zach Olson, Joseph Babigumira, Dawit Desalegn, Kjell Arne Johansson, Margaret Kruk, Carol Levin, Rachel Nugent, Clint Pecenka, Mark Shrime, Solomon Tessema Memirie, David Watkins, Dean Jamison
+Authors: Stéphane Verguet, Zachary Olson, Joseph Babigumira, Dawit Desalegn, Kjell Arne Johansson, Margaret Kruk, Carol Levin, Rachel Nugent, Clint Pecenka, Mark Shrime, Solomon Tessema Memirie, David Watkins, Dean Jamison

 Background: The way in which a government chooses to finance a health intervention can affect the uptake of health interventions and consequently the extent of health gains.
 In addition to health gains, some policies such as public finance can insure against catastrophic health expenditures.
 We aimed to evaluate the health and financial risk protection benefits of selected interventions that could be publicly financed by the government of Ethiopia.

 Methods: We used extended cost-effectiveness analysis to assess the health gains (deaths averted) and financial risk protection afforded (cases of poverty averted) by a bundle of nine (among many other) interventions that the Government of Ethiopia aims to make universally available.
 These nine interventions were measles vaccination, rotavirus vaccination, pneumococcal conjugate vaccination, diarrhoea treatment, malaria treatment, pneumonia treatment, caesarean section surgery, hypertension treatment, and tuberculosis treatment.